 Known for her extensive litigation background, Gail Mautner co-chairs Lane Powell’s Private Client Services Team and leads the firm’s Fiduciary Litigation Team, representing fiduciaries, beneficiaries and family members in disputed trust, probate and guardianship matters.
 READ MORE

 Gail’s work has earned her several distinguished accolades — she is an elected Fellow of the American College of Trust and Estate Counsel and lauded in Chambers High Net Worth.
-One Chambers source stated, "she is a tenacious litigator who really advocates strongly for her clients' positions," while another notes, "she has the temperament to handle contentious and fraught matters."
+One Chambers source states, "She has won some of the biggest estate cases and is really excellent.
+Her words carry the weight of her expertise and wisdom.”
 A fellow Washington state attorney praises her as "one of the toughest trust and estate litigators in Seattle," calling her a "formidable lawyer."
+Another peer reports, “Often litigators are tough in court and she does that side of things well, but she is also collaborative and you can brainstorm with her."

 Gail is a member of the Estate Planning Council of Seattle and a frequent speaker on topics arising under Washington’s Trust and Estate Dispute Resolution Act.
-Gail has been named as a “Top 50 Women Washington Super Lawyer” (2007, 2011-2017, 2019) and a “Washington Super Lawyer” by Super Lawyers® magazine and as a "Top 250 Women in Litigation" and a “Local Litigation Star” by Benchmark Litigation.
+Gail has been named as a “Top 50 Women Washington Super Lawyer” (2007, 2011-2017, 2019, 2020), "Top 100 Washington Super Lawyer" (2020) and a “Washington Super Lawyer” by Super Lawyers® magazine and as a "Top 250 Women in Litigation" and a “Local Litigation Star” by Benchmark Litigation.

 Gail also maintains an active practice advising clients on best practices for managing human resources and compliance with federal, state and local employment law.
 Gail's hallmark is being "just a phone call away" for real time practical advice on challenging personnel issues.
 She also represents clients before federal, state and local employment agencies, such as the EEOC and the Washington Human Rights Commission.
 In addition, working closely with the firm’s business transactions group, Gail negotiates, drafts and litigates executive, noncompetition and other employment-related agreements.